Defective Products and Product Liability

 - Common household items – chairs and furniture that break and injure victims, washing and drying machines that are defective and cause injury or harm, electric irons, steamers, etc.

-- Tools – power tools are often defective in design or manufacture; instructions often incomplete or incorrect
+- Tools – power tools can be defective in design or manufacture; instructions often incomplete or incorrect

 - Electronic items – computers, televisions, smart phones (e.g., Samsung Note 7 with exploding batteries), other items that utilize electrical connections, defective batteries, plugs, parts, etc.